bendy1025/kubeadm-and-Vagrant/README.md

 3. Starts the Vagrant environment.

 4. Retrieves the join command from the master node and uses it to join the worker node to the cluster.

+You can run this script with ' ./deploy_k8s_cluster.sh '